-Student Health Insurance
+Health Insurance

-The University of California requires that all students be covered by health insurance and UCSC offers a plan specifically designed to meet the needs of students.
-The University of California Student Health Insurance Plan (UC SHIP) is an affordable plan featuring excellent year-round, worldwide coverage with low deductibles and prepaid access to the UCSC Student Health Center for preventative care and for illness or injury.
+The University of California requires that all students be covered by health insurance and UCSC offers plans specifically designed to meet the needs of students.
+The Undergraduate Student Health Insurance Plan (USHIP) and the Graduate Student Health Insurance Plan (GSHIP) are affordable plans featuring excellent year-round, worldwide coverage with low deductibles and prepaid access to Student Health Center care for illness or injury.
 The brochures describing the benefits and conditions are available at http://www2.ucsc.edu/healthcenter/billing/insurance.shtml.

-Students are automatically enrolled in the plan and are billed in three quarterly installments that will appear on the University billing statement.
-The undergraduate UC SHIP plan includes medical coverage only, with vision and dental coverage available as an optional add-on.
-The graduate UC SHIP plan includes medical, dental, and vision coverage.
-For 2012-13 the UC SHIP premium is \$1,503 (\$501 per quarter) for undergraduate students, and the graduate premium is \$2,895 (\$965 per quarter).
+Students are automatically enrolled in the plans and billed in three quarterly installments that will appear on the University billing statement.
+The USHIP plan includes medical coverage only, while the GSHIP plan includes medical, dental, and vision coverage.
+Rates for coverage for the 2013-14 academic year for the USHIP premium are \$1,557.03 (\$519.01 per quarter) for undergraduate students, and the GSHIP premium is \$3,156.21 (\$1,052.07 per quarter).
 Check the Schedule of Classes or Health Center for updates or e-mail insure@ucsc.edu for more information.

-To opt out of the UC-sponsored health insurance plan, you must complete the online waiver on the Student Portal, under Academic News, showing proof of comparable insurance, by the deadline.
+To opt out of the UCSC-sponsored health insurance plan, you must complete the online waiver on the Student Portal, under Academic News.
 Approved waivers are valid for the quarter submitted and the remainder of the academic year.
 A new waiver must be submitted each academic year.
-Students who waive the UC-sponsored student health insurance plan may purchase CruzCare, which provides prepaid access to basic Student Health Center care for illness or injury.
-The premium for CruzCare for 2012-13 \$80 per quarter.
+Students who waive the university-sponsored student health insurance plan may purchase CruzCare, which provides prepaid access to basic Student Health Center Care for illness or injury.
+The premium for CruzCare for 2012-13 was \$80 per quarter.
 Check the Schedule of Classes for updates.

-For information on how to submit an online waiver, go to healthcenter.ucsc.edu/billing/insurance.shtml, call (831) 459-2389, or e-mail insure@ucsc.edu.
+For information on how to submit an online waiver, healthcenter.ucsc.edu/billing/insurance.shtml, call (831) 459-2389, or e-mail insure@ucsc.edu.